European stocks fall after China pushes yuan lower again

 companies," he said.

-percent after it saw a slowdown in organic revenue growth at its
+more than 7 percent after it saw a slowdown in organic revenue

 Consumer goods group Unilever also lost ground